briankimstudio/awesome-drug-response-prediction/README.md

-# awesome-drug-response-prediction
+# Awesome Drug Response Prediction (ADRP)

-Resources for drug response prediction research
+The ADRP is a curated list of resources for drug response prediction research maintained by Brian.

 # Goal

-To identify effective anti-cancer drug for patient by examining each patient's gene level information using machine learning algorithm
+To identify effective anti-cancer drugs for patients by examining each patient's unique gene level information using machine learning algorithm.

 # Challenges